Mosquito Fleet: South Australia

 The term "Mosquito Fleet" also refers to the fleet of small ketches and schooners operating in the shallow coastal and gulf waters of South Australia, from 1836 to 1982.

 Queensland

 In the early days of settlement at Geraldton (now Innisfail), the Johnstone River had a sand bar at the mouth and several shallow stretches in the river.
 The problem of large ships being unable to enter the river made it difficult for bags of sugar from the district sugar mills to be transported to southern refineries.
 To overcome this problem, shallow draft steam ships and lighters were used to carry the bags of sugar out to meet larger ships.
 The small ships became known as "The Mosquito Fleet".

+Iran

+In the 21st century, the term "Mosquito Fleet" has been applied to the small, fast attack craft of the Islamic Revolutionary Guard Corps Navy (IRGC-N).
+These vessels—often speedboats capable of exceeding 100 knots (115 mph)—are used in asymmetric warfare "swarm" tactics to harass, board, or attack oil tankers and other commercial shipping, particularly in the Strait of Hormuz and the Persian Gulf.

+Unlike Iran's conventional navy—whose larger warships were largely destroyed in the 2026 Iran war—the IRGC-N's fast boats are easily hidden in coastal caves and among civilian traffic, making them a persistent "disruptive force."
+The strategy originated in the 1981 - 1988 "Tanker war" of the Iran–Iraq War when Iran increasingly turned to asymmetric methods after losing larger vessels in direct confrontations with the U.S. Navy.
+IRGC commanders describe the fleet as the "backbone" of Iran's naval strategy, enabling high-speed, hit-and-run operations that commercial vessels are not equipped to repel.